Illaroo Scout Group Parent Information

 • Please note that if sections are full there may be a waiting list (but this is pretty rare).
 Members linking from younger groups (ie Joeys to Cubs) will have priority along with any child whose parent wishes to join up as a full time Leader.

 • You will need to purchase a uniform (Section Shirt) at this time.
 Recommend getting one a bit large.
 The Scarf, woggle and badges will be provided by the group at investiture.
-Plain dark blue shorts / pants are required but these can be from any standard shop.
+Plain dark blue or black shorts / pants are required but these can be from any standard shop.

 • Your section Leader will advise you on the investment ceremony.
 Family members are welcome to attend this ceremony.

-• Youth Application form Y1
+Youth Application

 • This form needs to be completed within the first week or two of starting Scouting so that the leaders have your contact details.